Insurance Contract Law Review – Issues paper consultation

-The government is seeking public input on a review of New Zealand’s insurance contract law.
+The government sought public input on a review of New Zealand’s insurance contract law.

 Insurance plays an important role in the lives of New Zealanders, helping them cope with unforeseen life events and providing business with greater certainty.
 A well-functioning insurance system is integral to ensuring insurance continues to serve all New Zealanders.